Heroku Ruby Support

 web: bundle exec ruby script/server -p $PORT

-gem will get this web process type:
+gem get this web process type:

 web: bundle exec thin start -e $RAILS_ENV -p $PORT